karmrsha/karmrsha/README.md

 ![](https://github.com/karmrsha/silly/blob/main/my%20wife.gif)

 - im always on the 18+ server just sitting, usually with a friend
 - i am c+h (cuddle + hide)!!
 Please feel free to cuddle or hide!
-Kissing is also good, i love kisses
+Kissing is also good, i love kisses.
+Any type of interaction is awesome
 - i dont mind covering, so if you are doing it delibrately to get a reaction out of me, you arent getting one lol
 - im usually on Busy but you can interact with me :) preferably through whispers however because i am incredibly blind and most of the time might be looking at my other monitor/offtab
 - i will most likely boop you/cuddle you if you ship jayvik. i fucking love jayvik, please boop me/cuddle me too if im in a viktor skin 🙏
 - dont interact if you're here to start drama/arguments or be a dickhead. im never in the mood to deal with someone that wants to actively cause issues 💜

-**If you find me in PT and want me to show you some skins I have listed below, I can :) just whisper me!**
+**If you find me in PT and want me to show you some skins I have listed below, I can :) just boop and ask!**

 *bolded are ones im on most*